Fees & Funding > What Does the 12-Week Property Disregard Mean? What Happens To My Home?

 Kickstart your care search

-Discover the best care homes in your area through Lottie.
+Find the best care homes in your area through Lottie.

 Find your nearest care home

-In this article on the 12 week property disregard:
+In this article on the 12-week property disregard:

 1. What is a 12 week property disregard?

-3. How do they work?
+3. How do these thresholds work?

 4. Once the 12 weeks has finished